calebtech/DataAnalysis/README.md

 # Integrating The Module

 To integrate the DNS Gateway Module on your cpanel or server please follow the instructions below.
-Sign up on https://portal.dns.business, read and accept all the terms and condition and then request live credentials which will be sent to your email.
+Sign up on https://portal.dns.business, read and accept all the terms and condition and then request live or OT&E server to test your systems credentials which will be sent to your email.

+##### Pre-requisites

+- Access to WHMCS admin area.
+- Gateway account with API access.

+NOTE: DNS Gateway has a production as well as a test server environment.
+The test server environment is called OTE.
+We urge you to test the WHMCS Registrar module in our OTE environment, before pointing it to production.

 ## On a CPANEL